jrah/wtcli/README.md

 Provision instance of a site with cli params to add functionality such as:

-✅ Add CLI
+- [x] Add CLI
-✅ Add provision for NextJS basic setup
+- [x] Add provision for NextJS basic setup
-✅ Add provision for Slicemachine (CMS - Prismic) basic setup
+- [x] Add provision for Slicemachine (CMS - Prismic) basic setup

-⭕️ Add CSS modules and other files contained within the templates directory ⭕️ Stylised form section or generic section taken from the templates directory ⭕️ Add GTM module via nextjs config from params
+- [ ] Add CSS modules and other files contained within the templates directory
+- [ ] Stylised form section or generic section taken from the templates directory
+- [ ] Add GTM module via nextjs config from params
-⭕️ Add .env file automatically via templates
+- [ ] Add .env file automatically via templates
-⭕️ Create interactive command prompts
+- [ ] Create interactive command prompts
-⭕️ Able to switch between NextJS setup and Shopify provision
+- [ ] Able to switch between NextJS setup and Shopify provision